A Step-by-Step Guide to Creating an Android App Using Kotlin

 Drag and drop UI elements such as buttons, text views, and images onto your app's layout.
 You can also modify the properties of these UI elements, such as their size, color, and position.

-Add functionality to your app
+Add functionality

 After designing the user interface, you need to add functionality to your app using Kotlin code.

-Test your app
+Test the app

 Testing your app is an essential step in the development process to ensure that your app works as expected.
 You can use Android Studio's built-in emulator or connect a physical Android device to test your app.